skrysmanski/devlog/content/articles/cpp/references-and-inheritance.md

 [[image:callstack.png|center|link=http://en.wikipedia.org/wiki/File:Call_stack_layout.svg]]

 As you can see, there are two stack frames here (blue and green) - on for each function.
 Each stack frame contains the "Locals" (i.e. the local variables, such as "ref") of the associated function.
-The stack frame (and with it the locals) of `DrawLine()` (the callee) is stored //above// the locals of `DrawSquare()` (the caller).
+The stack frame (and with it the locals) of `DrawLine()` (the callee) is stored *above* the locals of `DrawSquare()` (the caller).
 Currently the function `DrawLine()` is being executed, indicated by the position of the "Stack Pointer".
 When `DrawLine()` returns, the stack pointer will move to the top of `DrawSquare()`'s stack frame (the blue section).
-When this happens the stack frame of `DrawLine()` (the green section) will become //invalid//.
+When this happens the stack frame of `DrawLine()` (the green section) will become *invalid*.
 Invalid here means that the memory section previously occupied by the stack frame (green section) must not be used anymore.
 If `DrawSquare()` now calls another function, this new function's stack frame will replace the content in the green section with its own content.

-Now, if you have a reference (or a pointer for that matter) to a //local// variable of `DrawLine()`, this reference will "point" to some content that's no longer available.
+Now, if you have a reference (or a pointer for that matter) to a *local* variable of `DrawLine()`, this reference will "point" to some content that's no longer available.
 And that's bad.
 The values of these references will change just by calling a function that doesn't even know these references.
-On the other hand, if you don't call another function, your code //may// work (just like our example code above did before introducing the local variable `someString`) and hide the problem.
+On the other hand, if you don't call another function, your code *may* work (just like our example code above did before introducing the local variable `someString`) and hide the problem.
 Small code changes or turning on code optimizations (like when switching from debug to release build) may (or may not) surface the problem again.
 This kind of problem is a real pain, as you can imagine.

 == Where does the local variable or temporary (variable) come from? == Back to the warning.
 We're being told by the compiler that we're returning a temporary (i.e. a "variable" automatically created by the compiler).
 Where does this temporary come from?